Theri (soundtrack): Production

 This film marks the second collaboration of G. V. Prakash Kumar with both Atlee and Vijay, after Raja Rani and Thalaivaa.
 In addition, the album also marked Prakash's 50th film as a music composer.
 In November 2014, During the pre-production phase, Prakash started working on the film's music soon after his inclusion in the project.
 Both the composer and director went to Russia for a music composing session in the end of November.
 In March 2015, the duo also went to Goa and continued the music sessions.
 Prakash further revealed in his micro-blogging page saying that all the tracks in the album are "trend-setting".

 In April 2015, Uthara Unnikrishnan, daughter of playback singer P. Unnikrishnan, reportedly sung for one of the tracks in the film.
 This marked her second collaboration with Prakash, after her debut song "Azhagu" from Saivam (2014), composed by Prakash, which fetched her a National Film Award for Best Female Playback Singer.
 In June 2015, Prakash recorded an introductory song with veteran composer Deva (later deciphered as "Jithu Jilladi"), with Rokesh writing the lyrics.
 It was said to be a "thara-local" number and the shooting for the song began during July 2015.
 It was rumoured that A. R. Rahman would also sing one of the tracks for the film, which did not materialize.

 In mid-October 2015, the team reported that a glimpse of the opening track will be released on 17 October.
-But however, Prakash Kumar dismissed that the song would be revealed only after announcing the film's title.
+But Prakash Kumar dismissed that the song would be revealed only after announcing the film's title.
 By late-October, Vijay recorded the song which was titled "Chella Kutti" along with Neeti Mohan.
 By January 2016, work on all the songs has been completed.
 G. V. Prakash started working on the re-recording of the background score in mid-February and completed within April 2016.

 In February 2016, a song titled "En Jeevan" was recorded with the singers Hariharan and Saindhavi.
 The song also has Sanskrit verses sung by Vaikom Vijayalakshmi, and written by L. Anandhan, a Sanskrit teacher at Modern Senior Secondary School, Chennai.
 Prakash sung the alternate version featured in the film.
 A rap number titled "Dub Theri Step" was recorded within March 2016, which was written and sung by Arunraja Kamaraj.
 Actor-director T. Rajendar has also recorded one song for the film.